The Arts Department

 MUSIC 22.
 Advanced Studio Music.
 Spring.
 The Department.
 Lesson Block and practice times.
 Open to members of Classes I and II.
-Prerequisite: Music lessons and permission of the Department.
+Prerequisite: Music lessons and Permission of the Department.
 This is an advanced course in studio music.
-Admission to the course is based upon a student’s previous accomplishment in music as evaluated by his or her private teacher and an audition with the Department.
+Admission to the course is based upon a student’s previous accomplishment in music as evaluated by the student’s private teacher and an audition with the Department.
 The student’s performance in the Winter Music Recital may be considered as an audition for this course.
-The student is required to attend one lesson per week, practice at least five 40-minute sessions per week (to be scheduled by the Music Department), and perform in the Spring Recital and the Thoreau Music Recital.
+The student is required to attend one lesson per week, practice at least three 40-minute sessions per week (to be scheduled by the Music Department), outside of class practice time, and perform in the Spring Recital and the Thoreau Music Recital.
 In addition, each student will be responsible for memorizing and performing at least two pieces of diverse style, learning six major and six minor scales and arpeggios, and completing weekly assignments in etudes or comparable exercises to build technique.
-Each lesson will be graded, as will recital performances.
+A student’s grade will reflect their in-class work, lessons, outside of class practice time, and recital performances.
 Private music lessons are not covered by tuition.
 Students will be charged the School’s usual fee for lessons.

 MUSIC 40.
 Advanced Placement Music Theory.
 Year.
 Dr. Wetzel.
 5 meetings weekly.
 Prerequisite: Permission of the Department.
 Distributional credit in the Arts or the Humanities.
 The broad goals of this course are to develop fundamental music literacy necessary to function effectively among fellow musicians and to develop tools to understand music in new ways.
 We begin this course with a study of the basic elements of music theory (scales, key signatures, rhythm, etc.) and quickly progress to a study of chord progression and the principles of voice leading.
 To facilitate this learning, aural skills will be developed incorporating melodic and rhythmic dictation and sight-singing.
 The course then advances to the study of secondary dominants, chromaticism, and mode mixture.
 Assessments include nightly workbook assignments and larger, long-term composition and transcription projects.
 This course prepares students for the Advanced Placement Examination in Music Theory.

 Studio Music.
 Fall, Spring.
-Mr. Rabb.
+The Department.
 Block TBA.
-A student in Class I or II will receive one-half credit toward fulfilling the Arts distributional requirement for each semester of participation in Studio Music.
+A student in Class I or II will receive half credit toward fulfilling the Arts distributional requirement for each individual semester of participation in Studio Music.
 This is a course in applied music which develops the student’s vocal and/or instrumental talent through solo and ensemble performances.
 Students will have the opportunity to perform in the Winter, Spring, and Thoreau Recitals, and are encouraged to participate in the Chamber Orchestra or in the Jazz Ensemble, and/or Choral Ensembles.
 Students will be charged the School’s usual fee for lessons.

 SWAG.
-Fall, Spring.
-Mr. Rabb.
+Year.
+Mr. Barnett.
 Monday or Tuesday evening.
 In combination with Chapel Chorus, students in Class I or II can fulfill the Arts distributional requirement by participating in all required rehearsals and performances for one year.
 SWAG members must be members of Chapel Chorus.
 Audition is required at the beginning of the school year.
 SWAG is a singing ensemble of 12-14 sopranos and altos who sing at the Holiday Concert and informal school performances.

 In addition to the courses listed below, advanced students may design with the department Independent Courses in direction, playwriting and design.